dimitarraychev/jira-amplifier/README.md

 1. After installation, the extension is available in the extensions menu.
 2. You can pin the extension to your browser for easy access.
-3. THe extensions popup contain different toggle for each functionality.
+3. THe extensions popup contain different toggles for each corresponding functionality.

 ## Permissions